 - We'll keep backtesting against iOS 10.3.3 and Android 5.0 and will update our documentation (this article) when these versions can no longer be supported by the then current version of our mobile app.
 We won't support or allow access to old versions of our mobile app.

 We recommend that you enable the "auto-update" feature of your desktop and mobile operating systems.

 Our team uses a variety of browsers and operating systems platforms when we develop and use TimeSite Pro.
 We build our web interface according to generally accepted HTML and script coding standards and without relying on browser-specific features.
-We support the browsers listed below running on Windows 10 and macOS.
-We will provide our best efforts to support these browsers running on Linux desktops.
+We support the browsers listed below running on Windows 10 and macOS version 11.4.
+We'll provide our best efforts to support these browsers running on Linux desktops.
 Here are the browsers that we use regularly with TimeSite Pro and are able to support:

-We occasionally use Safari on the Apple iPad Pro.
-However, we don't test or support TimeSite Pro running on any browsers on a mobile phone or tablet running iOS or Android.
+We test and use Safari on the Apple iPad Pro.
+However, we don't test or support TimeSite Pro running on any other browsers on a mobile phone or tablet running iOS or Android.
 We recommend that you use our mobile app with Apple and Android smartphones and tablets.

 If you have a problem with TimeSite Pro and your browser, please take a moment to check the following troubleshooting tips.